HyuanTan/ml4nlp/assignment_02/V1.0/README.md

-# Assignment 2 - Stage 1 Implementation
+# Assignment 2 - Step 1 Implementation

 This document explains what was implemented for Stage 1 of Assignment 2.